A Draft Status Report

 3. Noise levels, either from early risers, early departures, parties, stereos, TVs, etc..

 5. Parking issues.
 Is your rig parked fairly in its assigned site, and not encroaching on the space of another?
-Is your Toad sited in your space, or does it encroach on the space of others.
+Is your Toad properly parked in its assigned space, or does it encroach on the space of others.
 Is it blocking the access or passage of other RVs?

 7. Speed limits within campgrounds.